Call for Submissions

 The David Zarefsky Award is named after distinguished scholar David Zarefsky and is presented to the author(s) of the Top Student Paper submitted to the Rhetorical Theory and Criticism Interest Group.
 At the annual convention, the recipient receives a cash award and a certificate.

 (1) Papers: Only completed papers will be accepted.
 Papers must conform to APA standards and include a title page that is a separate document from the paper, allowing the identity to be concealed.
 Remove all author references in the text of the paper.
 Students (including graduate students) should type “STUDENT” on the upper right-hand corner of the title page.
 Indicate if the author(s) is/are CSCA Members.
-“Student” papers are those that are authored only by the student.
+“Student” papers are those authored only by the student.
 Faculty mentors/advisors may not appear as an author on a “student” submission.
 A Competitive Paper Submission Form must be submitted along with the paper.
 This form is located on the CSCA website: www.csca-net.org.

-(2) Panels: Individuals proposing panels must complete and use the 2014 CSCA Panel Proposal Request Form available on the CSCA website.
-Panel submissions must also include the following: (a) title, (b) abstract, (c) a complete list of participants along with their institutional affiliations, contact information (address, email, telephone), and if they are CSCA Members.
+(2) Panels: Discussion panels and paper panels must be submitted using the respective forms located on the CSCA website: www.csca-net.org.
+Panel submissions must also include the following: (a) title, (b) abstract, (c) complete list of participants along with their institutional affiliations, contact information (address, email, telephone), and if they are CSCA Members.

 All papers must be submitted electronically using Microsoft Word.
 Documents sent using other formats will be returned.
 An email acknowledging receipt of submissions will be sent to each individual who submits a paper/panel.
 All media requests must be made at the time of submission.
 Please only request media if it is absolutely essential to your presentation, as media requests will be closely examined before being approved.
 Laptop computers will not be made available for presentations.

 Submissions must be received by October 3, 2014.

 Please send all submissions electronically to: